 Factions and Calls For Leadership Renewal

-After the July 31 elections, some of the party officials like treasurer general Roy Bennet and Ian Kay has openly called for Tsvangirai to step down as MDC leader.
+After the 31 July elections, some of the party officials like treasurer general Roy Bennet and Ian Kay openly called for Tsvangirai to step down as MDC leader.
 In January 2014 Mangoma joined the fray by writing a letter to Tsvangirai saying, “…It is my humble submission that at this juncture, you consider leaving the office of the president".
-This angered party loyalists leading to Mangoma's assult in February 2014.
+This angered party loyalists leading to Mangoma's assault in February 2014.
 Mangoma accused Tsvangirai for setting him up.
-MDC-T secretary general Tendai Biti who is also fingered in the leadership renewal plot, escaped unhurt at the assault incident but had his house petrol-bombed by unknown assailants on February 24, 2014.
-For the first time since he had been advised to step down, Tsvangirai on March 2, 2014 said the MDC may consider holding an early congress to solve the leadership disputes.
-The party is supposed to hold an extra ordinary congress in 2016 were a new leadership will be elected.
+MDC-T secretary general Tendai Biti who was also named in the leadership renewal plot, escaped unhurt at the assault incident but had his house petrol-bombed by unknown assailants on 24 February 2014.
+For the first time since he had been advised to step down, Tsvangirai on 2 March 2014 said the MDC may consider holding an early congress to solve the leadership disputes.
+The party was supposed to hold an extra ordinary congress in 2016 where a new leadership was to be elected.

 Structure and Constitution

 The MDC-T has a democratic constitution which advocates for universal suffrage both at party and at national level.
 All leaders are elected by the electorate.
 This constitution has sections which specifically guide conduct of party leaders, electoral conduct, leadership and succession.
 The party structure is as follows;